| MONUMENT |

 During the mid-1980s the monument was rehabilitated by Mr. Keck of Terryville.
 The good condition of the fence indicates that it, too, has received effective maintenance and repair in recent years.

 MONUMENT, Northfield in Litchfield, is significant artistically because it is an early example of a Civil War memorial.
 Also, it is significant because of the concept and graceful lines of its finial.
 The flame may be an eternal light, tying in with the sentiment expressed on the shaft that those who died should never be forgotten.

-Nelson Bolles, a stonecutter in Marble Dale, a quarry town 15 miles to the west, supplied the monument.
+Noble Bolles, a stonecutter in Marble Dale, a quarry town 15 miles to the west, supplied the monument.
 Marble Dale takes its name from the stone found there; whether there also was a brownstone quarry in the vicinity at one time is not known.
-The lamp finial was carved by Julius Grover, an uncle of a Northfield resident, Mrs. Albert Wedge.
+The lamp finial was carved by Julius A. Glover, an uncle of a Northfield resident, Mrs. Albert Wedge.
 Nothing is known of his artistic background.

 MONUMENT, Northfield in Litchfield, is sited in the center of Northfield's Green, a small triangular park.
 Surrounded by a fine cast-iron fence 31" high, it is an embellished brownstone obelisk dedicated to those who died in Civil War service.

 The fence is composed of elliptical balusters set between upper and lower rails bordered by C curves.
 At the joins (cusps) of the C curves of the upper rail a pointed leaf motif reinforces the rhythm and vertical thrust established by the balusters.
 The paneled corner posts are topped by vase finials.